ahmadmdabit/SystemProcesses/SystemProcesses.Desktop/Services/ImageLoaderService.md

 Notes:

-* `SHGetFileInfo` allows requesting small/large icons as the shell reports them.
+* `SHGetFileInfo` allows requesting small/large icons as the explorer reports them.
 * Must call `DestroyIcon` to free the native handle.
 * All UI/WPF interop (CreateBitmapSourceFromHIcon and Freeze) is done on the UI thread.